"Precious footprints on our hearts that will never fade."

 "We know that you are in the arms of the Lord."

-This portal was built for you by your cousin Cole.
+This portal was designed and built for you by your cousin Cole.

 Nothing from Lauren's portal was borrowed.
-Everything in this one was written for Allie Elliott, by name, for this specific season — your grief, your recovery, your faith, your family, your land.
+Everything here was built for Allie Elliott, by name, for this season.

 There are no rules here.
 This is not a program to complete or a schedule to keep.